spring-io/start.spring.io/.github/ISSUE_TEMPLATE/add-entry-proposal.md

 ---
-name: New entry proposal
+name: New Entry Proposal
-about: Suggest a new dependency on start.spring.io
+about: Suggest a new entry on start.spring.io.
+labels: 'type: entry-upgrade'
 ---

 # Requirements